Development West Coast

-Development West Coast (DWC) is a charitable trust that operates in the West Coast region of New Zealand.
+Development West Coast (DWC) is a charitable trust that operates in the West Coast Region of New Zealand.
 DWC is the economic development agency and regional tourism organisation for the region.

 Origin

-Development West Coast has its origins in the controversy over logging native trees by Timberlands West Coast Limited, a former state-owned enterprise based on the West Coast.
-In the late 1990s, Timberlands' actions were supported by then-prime minister Jenny Shipley and opposed by environmental groups, led by Native Forest Action.
-The controversy became an election issue in the 1999 general election, with the Labour Party committing itself to stop logging.
-Investigative journalist Nicky Hager published a book, Secrets and Lies, just prior to the election, alleging that Timberlands had hired a public relations firm, Shandwick (now Weber Shandwick), to run a smear campaign against Native Forest Action.

-Labour won the 1999 election and stopped logging on the West Coast.
-The forests were transferred to the Department of Conservation and in recognition this and the privatisation of much West Coast infrastructure in the late 1990s the region was compensated with an endowment fund of NZ$92 million.
-Development West Coast was set up in 2001 as a trust to administer this fund.
+Development West Coast (was set up as a Charitable Trust in 2001 to manage, invest and distribute income from a fund of $92 million received from the Government.
+This fund was an adjustment package for the loss of indigenous forestry and the privatisation of much infrastructure on the West Coast in the late 1990s.
+DWC is governed by a Deed of Trust which specifies DWC's Objects - to promote sustainable employment opportunities; and generate sustainable economic benefits for the West Coast, both now and into the future..

 Finances

 In the 2015–2016 financial year, Development West Coast approved 20 loans worth a total of $14.4 million; in 2016–2017 it loaned $12.3 million to 18 businesses.
 It returned a profit of $5.3 million, after running a deficit in 2015.
 It had 11.5 staff positions and the Chief Executive was Chris Mackenzie, on a salary of $223,000.

 In 2021, in its 20th year, DWC's fund had grown from $92 million to $146 million.
 In 2019 it approved 80% of loan applications received, distributing $2.2 million, and gave $1.9 million to community projects.
 In the year ending March 2021, it issued $6.7 million in loans, distributed $3.5 million to the community, and made a $14.2 million net profit.
 It had 20 full-time staff under Chief Executive Heath Milne.

 By March 2025, DWC had directly invested $208.2m into the West Coast economy since 2001 while maintaining the fund’s value at $149m.